utkarsh-1602/interview-approaches/javascript-practice/currying/Readme.md

 # Currying in JavaScript
-- Currying is a functional programming technique in JavaScript where a function with multiple arguments is transformed into a sequence of nested functions, each taking a single argument.
+- Currying is a functional programming technique in JavaScript where a function with multiple arguments is transformed into a sequence of nested functions, where each function takes only a single argument.
 This allows you to partially apply arguments to a function, creating new functions with fewer arguments.

     ### checkout examples:
      [Q1](Q1.js)